PickBas/video_hosting_api/README.md

 # Video Hosting Api
 API based on Java Spring framework

-## How to run the API
+## Running the API
 ### Docker
-Enter your S3 keys into docker-compose.yml file which is at root of the repository.
+* Enter your S3 keys into docker-compose.yml
-Next, open your terminal, go to video_hosting_api folder.
-Then, run following command:
+* Open your terminal, go to video_hosting_api folder, run following command:

       docker-compose up --build -d

 If you did everything correctly, the API should be up and running on port 8080.
-### Localhost
+### Locally
 Open video_hosting_api folder in IDE (e.g. IntelliJ IDEA).
 Add environment variables:

       AMAZON_ACCESS_KEY - access key for S3 storage;